mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 # 2020-2021 Early Education Enrollment Certification **Scenarios**: API Resources
 _Please note: the following scenarios are example situations, intended to demonstrate that your application can update the MDE Ed-Fi ODS appropriately.
 They do not necessarily demonstrate all valid combinations; for example, all funding source codes can be used for both School Readiness (SR) and Early Childhood Family Education (ECFE)._

+For more information, see the [Early Education Enrollment and Parent collection dependencies section](sis_test_plan_c_data_reqs.md#early-education-enrollment-and-parent-collection) of the SIS Vendor test plan data requirements document.

 ## Resource: StudentSchoolAssociations
 **Description**
 This association represents the School in which a student is enrolled.
 The semantics of enrollment may differ slightly by state.
 Non-enrollment relationships between a student and an education organization may be described using the StudentEducationOrganizationAssociation.